Auspicious Kolam drawings mark kickoff of Biden-Harris inauguration ceremony | Entertainment

 The response has been “way beyond our expectations.
 We have people send in their tiles from all the way from California, Boston, New Jersey and many places.
 From day cares to people in their 90s have participated in this.
 The response has been amazing,” she added.

-Biden and Harris will take the oath of office on January 20.
+President-elect Biden and Vice President-elect Harris will take the oath of office on January 20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)